-We discuss a recently developed formalism which describes the quantum evolution of a solid-state qubit due to its continuous measurement.
-In contrast to the conventional ensemble-averaged formalism, it takes into account the measurement record and therefore is able to consider individual realizations of the measurement process.
+The quantum evolution of an individual solid-state qubit during the process of its continuous measurement can be described by the recently developed Bayesian formalism.
+In contrast to the conventional ensemble-averaged formalism, it takes into account the measurement record (in a way similar to the standard Bayesian analysis) and therefore is able to consider individual realizations of the measurement process.
 The formalism provides testable experimental predictions and can be used for the analysis of a quantum feedback control of solid-state qubits.
-We also discuss generalization of the Bayesian formalism to the continuous measurement of entangled qubits.
+The Bayesian formalism can be also applied to the continuous measurement of entangled qubits; in particular, it shows how to create a fully entangled pair of qubits without their direct interaction, just by measuring them with an equally coupled detector.